zaibe827/Syntax-Analyzer-py/README.md

 2. **Symbol Table**: Maintains a symbol table to store information about variables, constants and their corresponding memory locations.
 This table enhances the analysis process and aids in error detection.

-The project provides a foundation for building more advanced compilers, interpreters, or code analysis tools.
+The project provides a foundation for building more advanced compilers, interpreters or code analysis tools.